FilipeDevs/FilipeDevs.github.io/_pages/skills.md

 ### Other Skills

-Scrum methodology, System Analysis and Design (UML), LaTeX, JWT
+Scrum methodology, System Analysis and Design (UML)